-Counters Creek was originally a stream that flowed from Kensal Green to Chelsea Creek.
-It played an important role in natural drainage in the area but over the years it's been filled in, covered and diverted and only small sections remain visible.
+Counters Creek was originally a stream that flowed from Kensal Green south to Chelsea Creek.
+It formed an important part of natural drainage in the area but over the years has been filled in, covered and diverted and only small sections remain visible.

 The Counters Creek Flood Alleviation Scheme (CCFAS) was developed following widespread basement flooding caused by intense rainfalls in the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham.

-We've been constructing flood protection measures for many basement properties affected by flooding since 2007.
-These measures include:
+We have been constructing flood protection measures for many basement properties affected by flooding since 2007.
+These measures included:

-In addition, we're working in partnership with the London of Hammersmith and Fulham to implement a number of Sustainable Urban Drainage Systems, also known as SuDS, to reduce peak flows into the sewer network.
+We have therefore continued with this approach, namely the construction of local schemes and installation of FLIPs, in order to protect the remaining basement properties with reported flooding in the area.
+In addition to these, we worked in partnership with the London Borough of Hammersmith and Fulham to implement several Sustainable Urban Drainage Systems, also known as SuDS, to reduce peak flows into the sewer network.

-FLIPs are local protection devices in the form of a small pump, which are fitted in the basement, light well or road to protect properties from flooding.
-Since 2007, we have installed over 900 local protection devices to individual or adjoining properties and from 2017 to 2020 are installing around another 400 of these devices.
+As part of our local approach, we have installed FLIPs, are local protection devices in the form of a small pump, which is fitted in the basement, light well or road to protect properties from flooding.
+Since 2007, we have installed 1184 local protection devices to the individual or adjoining properties in the area.

-Sustainable Urban Drainage Systems, or SuDS, are an important method of managing flows in the catchment, which is a key part of reducing the risk of flooding in the long term.
-Between 2010 and 2015, we worked with the London Boroughs of Hammersmith and Fulham, and the Royal Borough of Kensington and Chelsea, to implement three sustainable drainage systems at Melina Road, Mendora Road, and Arundel Gardens.
+Sustainable Urban Drainage Systems, or SuDS, are an important way of managing flows in the catchment, which is a key part of reducing the risk of flooding in the long term.
+Between 2010 and 2015 we worked with the London Borough of Hammersmith and Fulham, and Royal Borough of Kensington and Chelsea, to implement three sustainable drainage systems at Melina Road, Mendora Road, and Arundel Gardens.
 These were trials to assess the performance of different types of drainage systems in reducing flows into the sewer system.

-This approach to flood alleviation has been chosen following extensive investigations and consultation with the local community between 2010 and 2015.
+This approach to flood alleviation was chosen following extensive investigations and consultation with the local community between 2010 and 2015.
 One of the many options tabled was to construct a storm relief sewer tunnel.
 We moved away from this option as: